kaaproject/kaa-rfcs/0019/README.md

             "doc":"Identifier of the endpoint, on behalf of which metadata is requested" },
         {
-            "name":"fields",
+            "name":"include",
             "type":{
                 "type":"array",
                 "items":"string"
             },
             "default":[],
             "doc":"List of metadata fields.
-If not specified all fields are returned" }
+If not specified all fields icluded" }
     ]
 }